np-core/np-phybeast/README.md

 ## Description

 `Phybeast` is a pipeline for lineage-based phylogenetic and -dynamic analyses of bacterial pathogens.
-In its simplest incarnation it is meant to provide a phylogenomic history of a particular lineage such as the [Bengal Bay (ST772-MRSA)](https://mbio.asm.org/content/10/6/e01105-19) or the [Queensland clone (ST93-MRSA)]() of *Staphylococcus aureus*.
+In its simplest incarnation it is meant to provide a ML phylogenetic tree and basic ML-based phylodemographic estimates of a particular lineage, such as the [Bengal Bay (ST772-MRSA)](https://mbio.asm.org/content/10/6/e01105-19) or the [Queensland clone (ST93-MRSA)]() of *Staphylococcus aureus*.

-We also endeavour to implement somewhat standardized procedures for more complex phylodynamic analyses based on maximum-likelihood and Bayesian approahes in `BEAST2`.
-We hope that this makes these analyses more convenient and accessible, either directly from sequence reads, and provide some degree of standardisation for lineage-focused phylogenetics and -dynamics in bacterial pathogens.
+We endeavour to implement a somewhat standardized procedures for more complex phylodynamic analyses based on maximum-likelihood and Bayesian approaches in `BEAST2`.
+We hope that this makes these analyses more convenient and accessible, and provide some degree of standardisation for lineage-focused phylogenetics and -dynamics in bacterial pathogens.

 Hybrid phylogenies using a combined alignment of high-quality Illumina core variants and multiplex nanopore panels to contextualise nanopore isolates within a lineage's evolutionary history (e.g. for outbreak divergence dating) can be constructed using the `np-core/np-variants` workflow for `Megalodon`, as described below.